 - Planting a wide number of shelter belts of plants

-- Stabilisation of sand dunes by harnessing thorny bushes
+- Stabilization of sand dunes by harnessing thorny bushes

 - Proper management of wastelands by constructing public parks, play area for kids etc

-- Control and minimise the use of mining activities
+- Control and minimize the use of mining activities

 - Proper discharge methods of industrial effluents